Breaking News | Insecurity: PDP Advises FG To Convene National Dialogue

 “For us as opposition, any sacrifice to stop the endless bloodletting of innocent citizens should be activated.

-“This includes, but not limited to immediate convocation of National Conference on security for a comprehensive and all-embracing deliberations on the future of this country.
+“This includes, but not limited to the immediate convocation of National Conference on security for comprehensive and all-embracing deliberation on the future of this country.

 “I, therefore invite NEC to note on this very critical matter with a view to offering the necessary advice to the government at all levels for prompt solution.